 There are countless different situations that can lead to a PI insurance claim from a law firm, but hopefully this note has given you helpful ideas about where to focus your risk management efforts and the sort of controls you can use.

-- Four other highly practical factsheets explaining how to avoid professional negligence claims in residential conveyancing, wills and probate, commercial property and company and commercial
+- How to avoid professional negligence claims in residential conveyancing, wills and probate, commercial property and company and commercial